-- 1. Utilize available HUD programs and resources such as Rental Assistance Demonstration (RAD), Voluntary Conversion, Section 18 Demolition and Disposition and Choice Neighborhoods, to advance goals of the redevelopment plan.

-- Converted 259 units through RAD to date

-- 382 units planned for conversion in 2022

-- 2. Incorporate energy savings measures and green technologies to reduce utility bills and enhance living environments
+- 1. Utilize available HUD programs and resources such as Rental Assistance Demonstration (RAD), Voluntary Conversion, Section 18 Demolition and Disposition and Choice Neighborhoods, to advance goals of the redevelopment plan. - Converted 346 units through RAD to date - 228 units planned for conversion in 2023 - Updating 36 units in the former AMP 1 Scattered Sites properties in order to provide relocation options to public housing tenants and tenants displaced during RAD conversions.
+In addition to providing relocation at the Scattered Sites, GDPM intends to accept tenant based vouchers. - 2.
+Incorporate energy savings measures and green technologies to reduce utility bills and enhance living environments - Underway

-- Underway